 Health of the Metropolitan Detroit Community

-- Vulnerable children will experience improved health outcomes as a result of participation in early childhood health intervention programs.
+- Vulnerable or/and underserved children will experience improved health outcomes as a result of participation in early childhood health intervention programs.
 Such programs may include pre-natal services and/or those targeting children up to kindergarten age.
 A primary outcome must focus on improved health.

 Enhancing the Historic Bond between the Jewish Community and Detroit